Skip to content

 • --supervisor <path> - override the installed host backend supervisor path (MICROAGENT_APPLEVF_SUPERVISOR and MICROAGENT_FIRECRACKER_SUPERVISOR work too)

 All commands can print JSON output.
-With --json before the subcommand (or MICROAGENT_OUTPUT=json), the response matches the shape documented in the supervisor protocol.
+With --json before the subcommand (or MICROAGENT_OUTPUT=json), the response uses the same structured result shape the Go library and MCP adapter use.
 Scripts should consume JSON; humans get the text format by default.